flippedAben/texttiling/README.md

 as accurate as using the minimum similarity scores on their test corpus (Reynar 1998).
 This version of TextTiling will use some of the discoveries from Reynar.

+### Design Decisions

+The first question is what if the pseudosentence length does not divide the length of the text (in terms of tokens).
+I chose to discard the rest of the text for the sake of simplicity.
+I believe that these last few tokens will not affect the algorithm's outcome significantly.

 ## Modification: ELMo

 Hearst uses a similarity score to that is essentially bag of words with cosine